-Another strength of document databases is their ability to retrieve documents using its content.
-For example, a query that retrieves all the documents within a certain field, set to certain values.
-The specifics of configurations and indexing options that are available depend on needs, and can vary greatly.
+Another strength of document databases is their ability to retrieve documents using their content.
+For example, a query retrieves all the documents within a certain field, set to certain values.
+The specifics of configurations and indexing options that are available depend on needs and can vary greatly.

 Document databases fall under the heading of NoSQL databases; XML databases (optimized for XML documents) are a subclass of document databases.
 Graph databases have some similarities to document databases, but add a relationship layer, allowing them to find documents more rapidly.

 JSON and REST